Skip to Content Facebook Feature Image

 A passerby walks past an electronic stock board showing Japan's Nikkei 225 index, center, in front of a securities building Friday, Oct.
 11, 2024 in Tokyo.
 (AP Photo/Shuji Kajiyama)

-Wells Fargo jumped 5.4% after reporting stronger profit for the latest quarter than analysts expected.
-It benefited from better results from its venture-capital investments and higher fees for investment banking services, among other things.
+Wells Fargo rose 5.6% after reporting stronger profit for the latest quarter than analysts expected.
+It benefited from better results from its venture-capital investments and higher fees for investment-banking services, among other things.

-Banks and other financial giants traditionally kick off each earnings reporting season, and BlackRock and Bank of New York Mellon also climbed after delivering results that topped analysts’ forecasts.
-JPMorgan Chase, the nation's biggest bank, rose 4.5% and was the strongest single force pushing upward on the S&P 500 after it reported a milder drop in profit than analysts feared.
+Banks and other financial giants traditionally kick off each earnings reporting season, and JPMorgan Chase climbed 4.4% after reporting a milder drop in profit than analysts feared.
+It was the strongest single force pushing upward on the S&P 500.

-They helped offset the drag of Tesla, which tumbled 7.8% and was the heaviest weight on the market.
+The gains for banks helped make up for the drag of Tesla, which tumbled 8.8% and was the heaviest weight on the market.
 The electric-vehicle maker unveiled its long-awaited robotaxi on Thursday night, but critics highlighted a lack of details about its planned rollout.
-Critics also pointed to how Tesla did not give any update on a lower-cost model that’s also highly anticipated.

-In the bond market, Treasury yields were mixed after the latest updates on inflation at the wholesale level and on sentiment among U.S. consumers.
+In the bond market, Treasury yields were mixed following the latest updates on inflation at the wholesale level and on sentiment among U.S. consumers.

-A separate report suggested sentiment among U.S. consumers is weakening by more than economists feared.
-But the preliminary reading's decline was still within the margin of error, according to Joanne Hsu, director of the University of Michigan's Surveys of Consumers.
+A separate report on Friday suggested sentiment among U.S. consumers is lower than economists expected.
+But the preliminary reading's decline in sentiment was still within the margin of error, according to Joanne Hsu, director of the University of Michigan's Surveys of Consumers.

-After Friday’s reports, traders were largely holding onto their bets that the Federal Reserve would cut its main interest rate by a quarter of a percentage point at its next meeting in November, according to data from CME Group.
+After Friday’s reports, traders built their bets that the Federal Reserve would cut its main interest rate by a quarter of a percentage point at its next meeting, according to data from CME Group.

-The yield on the 10-year Treasury rose to 4.10% from 4.07% late Thursday.
-The two-year yield, which more closely tracks expectations for the Fed’s upcoming moves, was holding at 3.96%.
+The yield on the 10-year Treasury rose to 4.09% from 4.07% late Thursday.
+The two-year yield, which more closely tracks expectations for the Fed’s upcoming moves, edged down to 3.95% from 3.96%.

 In markets abroad, stocks fell 2.5% in Shanghai for their latest sharp swing ahead of a briefing scheduled for Saturday by China’s Finance Ministry.
 Investors hope it will unveil a big stimulus plan for the world's second-largest economy.